stinsan/CS-4513-Database-Management-Systems/Book Notes/Chapter 13.md

 2. Move the last record of the file into the space formerly occupied by the deleted record.
 This solution is shown in Figure 13.3.
 3. The usage of a file header.

+Since solutions 1 and 2 require multiple block accesses, solution 3 is the most appealing.

 ![](https://github.com/stinsan/CS-4513-Database-Management-Systems/blob/master/Screenshots/databases-66.png)

 ![](https://github.com/stinsan/CS-4513-Database-Management-Systems/blob/master/Screenshots/databases-67.png)

+Since insertions tend to be more frequent than deletions, it is acceptable to leave open the space occupied by the deleted record and to wait for a subsequent insertion before reusing the space.
+To keep track of open spaces, we use an additional structure a file, which is often allocated a certain number of bytes at the beginning of a file.
+A **file header**